A potential customer receives her first eye exam.

 2 How Do I Get Started?

 Frame: Vanity is not monopolized by the rich.
 Your customers, employees, or beneficiaries, while poor, still deserve a selection when it comes to eyeglasses.
 With that consideration, we offer a range of different frame styles; 3 soft-touch plastics, 2 metals, and the timeless aviator sunglasses.
 We have found that for those with wider faces, our square soft-touch plastic and metal frames are more popular.
 For those with rounder faces, our more rounded soft-touch frames are more popular.
+You can find our product catalog at this link.
+You can also find our products on the IAPB Standard List – a collection of key optical and eye health products for organizations working in emerging markets.

 Color: Are you concerned with being able to offer an array of colors or know that a particular color would be more popular in your geography?
 Not to worry.
 Our soft touch plastic frames come in 6 colors; red wine, black, grey, blue, tortoise and green.
 Our metal frames come in 2 colors; gold and silver